gmakinabakan/exchange-app-ios/Packages/Welcome/README.md

 This class implements *DataSourceBaseProtocol* and calls the initial API.
 When the data is loaded, it uses data transfer object and sets the data with the given key.

 ## WelcomeView
 This is the actual implementation of the Welcome view.
 This displays the messages, popup and has the navigational logic.
-This viewe utilizes WelcomerHelper to instantiate data loading for the next screen.
+This view utilizes WelcomerHelper to instantiate data loading for the next screen.